Operators & functions

 Inspecting function signatures

-SHOW FUNCTION SIGNATURES reveals the type overloads for a function — what input types it accepts and what it returns:
+SHOW SIGNATURES reveals the type overloads for a function — what input types it accepts and what it returns:

-SHOW FUNCTION SIGNATURES (COLUMNS (NAME, CATEGORY, PARAMETER_NAMES, PARAMETER_TYPES, RETURN_TYPE)) WHERE NAME='ADD';| NAME VARCHAR | CATEGORY ARRAY | PARAMETER_NAMES ARRAY | PARAMETER_TYPES ARRAY | RETURN_TYPE VARCHAR |
+SHOW SIGNATURES (COLUMNS (NAME, CATEGORY, PARAMETER_NAMES, PARAMETER_TYPES, RETURN_TYPE)) WHERE NAME='ADD';| NAME VARCHAR | CATEGORY ARRAY | PARAMETER_NAMES ARRAY | PARAMETER_TYPES ARRAY | RETURN_TYPE VARCHAR |

 |---|---|---|---|---|

-| ADD | [Date And Time, Arithmetic Date] | [timestamp, interval] | [TIMESTAMP, INTERVAL] | TIMESTAMP |
+| ADD | [Date And Time, Date/timestamp arithmetic] | [timestamp, interval] | [TIMESTAMP, INTERVAL] | TIMESTAMP |

 | ADD | [Math, Arithmetic] | [number1, number2] | [T, T] | T |